 On the eve of the pandemic, the Fed's balance sheet was enlarged and its policy rate was low, and budget deficits were high and government debt was projected to rise sharply.
 The pandemic and mandated government shutdown generated a deep economic contraction, with real GDP plunging 9% in the second quarter 2020, the fastest in history.
+In March, risk premiums and volitility spiked in financial markets as the stock market fell dramatically, yield spreads of corporate bonds and other debt instruments soared and the U.S. treasury market became temporarily dysfunctional.
 The government responded with unprecedented monetary and fiscal stimulus.

 Fiscal initiatives, which included the CARES Act, involved approximately \$3 trillion in new deficit spending, or 13% of GDP.
-The Fed promptly lowered its policy rate to zero.
-In response to extreme dysfunction in the US Treasury market and a plummeting stock market, the Fed engaged in massive QE involving over \$2 trillion in purchases of Treasury securities and MBS, and it provided lender of last resort liquidity facilities (Duffie 2020).
+The Fed promptly lowered its policy rate to zero, purchased over \$2 trillion of Treasury securities and MBS, provided short-term liquidity and purchased corporate and municipal bonds and made direct loans to businesses.
 In less than two months, the Fed had increased its balance sheet from \$4.5 trillion to \$7 trillion.

-The government's responses were similar in certain ways to wartimes in magnitude and initiatives that harnessed and redirected private sector resources to combat the pandemic.
+The government's responses were similar in certain ways to wartime in magnitude and initiatives that harnessed and redirected private sector resources to combat the pandemic.

 Unlike many wars, taxes were not increased, so all of the increases in government spending were debt-financed.